demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardianARCEventCollector/README.md

 ### digital-guardian-get-events

 ***
-Gets events from the configured Digital Guardian ARC export profile.
+Gets events from the configured Digital Guardian ARC export profiles.
+This command is intended for development and debugging purposes and should be used with caution as it may create duplicate events.

 #### Base Command